Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Overall Performance on Three Domains

-The Figure~\ref{fig: exp_main_result} displays the experimental results of our proposed method, AFIE, on both text-davinci-003 and GPT-4, in comparison with the naive approaches.
-It shows the accuracy results of both the naive methods and our proposed method (AFIE) at different RETA levels, ranging from 1\% to 10\%, as well as the average accuracy across all RETA settings.
-In the figure, `text-davinci-003-Naive' and `GPT4-Naive' represent the naive approach applied to text-davinci-003 and GPT-4, respectively.
-Meanwhile, `text-davinci-003-AFIE' and `GPT4-AFIE' represent our proposed method (AFIE) on text-davinci-003 and GPT-4, respectively.
+AIE is a flexible framework.
+To showcase the overall performance of its various modules, we compare AIE with the naive method on all three datasets.
+The AIE used in this section uses the optimal implementation for each module based on our findings (as discussed in the next sections).
+The naive method directly uses LLMs adopted to HLDs.
+We take the GPT-3.5 (text-davinci-003) as our primary subject.
+For the detailed configurations, please refer to \autoref{sc:exp_setting}.

-From the results, we can observe the following: \begin{itemize} \item Our proposed method, AFIE, significantly outperforms the naive approaches for both text-davinci-003 and GPT-4.
-This demonstrates the effectiveness of our framework in harnessing the power of LLMs for extracting keyword-corresponding values from financial reports.
+The \autoref{fig: exp_main_result} displays the experimental results on FINE.
+It shows the accuracy at different RETA levels, ranging from 1\% to 10\%, and the average accuracy across all RETA settings.
+The \autoref{fig: new_dataset_result} displays the experimental results on WIKIR and MPP.
+It shows the average accuracy across all samples.

-\item As the RETA setting becomes more stringent, the performance difference between the naive approaches and our method increases.
-This indicates that our method is capable of delivering more accurate results under stricter evaluation metrics.
+The experimental results demonstrate that the AIE method outperforms the naive method in all three datasets.
+The improvement in average accuracy indicates that the AIE method is more effective in extracting relevant information from various HLDs.

-\item GPT-4 shows better overall performance compared to text-davinci-003, which can be attributed to its larger token handling capacity and more advanced architecture.
-However, the improvement brought by our method is still significant for both models, highlighting the importance of our proposed framework in effectively utilizing LLMs for financial information extraction tasks. \end{itemize}
+In~\autoref{fig: exp_main_result}, as the RETA becomes more stringent, the performance gap between the naive method and AIE becomes larger.
+This indicates that AIE is capable of delivering more accurate results under stricter evaluation metrics.